 Find the best plans for growing peppers, including habanero and jalapeno peppers here on our gardening website!

-Learn how to grow hot peppers in your home garden!
+Learn how to grow green, red, orange, yellow, and hot pepper varieties in your home garden!

 A garden full of growing peppers can be a vibrant display of reds, yellows, and greens.

 Peppers not only add a delightful flavor to many dishes such as stir fry but also add an enticing rainbow of color to all your tasty recipes.

 If you are unsure which type to grow, plant a colorful variety!